srioboo/fun_testlib/README.md

 ## Usage

 1. add to the root of your project with the name fun_testlib
-2. move src-test to the root of your project
-    - edit the the files on the src-test to allow testing, add methos to the header file an change test_ft_dummy.c or add new files as needed
+2. edit the the files on the src-test to allow testing, add methos to the header file an change test_ft_dummy.c or add new files as needed
 3. Change de Makefile to allow be call form the project Makefile
     - uncomment TEST_LIB_ROOT
     - add the needed libraries in TESTTED_LIBS
+    - modify TEST_DIR_APP if needed
 4. Change the include/testlib.h to add your app library to test